 Alyssa Morhardt-Goldstein is a poet and teacher living in NYC.
 She is the author of Quiet, winner of The New School University Press contest, and Nympholepsy, a prose-poetry novella co-authored with Lisa Marie Basile, which was a finalist in the 2017 Tarpaulin Sky Book Awards and is forthcoming from Inside the Castle in November 2018.
 She was a semifinalist for the 2015 Tarpaulin Sky Book Prize and her work can be found in Sporklet, The Mackinac, Prick of the Spindle, Front Porch, and others.

-Alyssa is the founder of Sound Literary Magazine and artistic director and co-founder of Diorama, the immersive poetry series in NYC.
+Alyssa is the founder and artistic director of DIORAMA, NYC's immersive poetry performance series.

 excerpts from Nympholepsy